 For example, a KOC with 200k followers but each post only gets a few hundred likes, a few dozen comments.
 They still quote 15-20 million VND for a TikTok video, equal to those with 10 times better engagement.
 If you only look at the 200k followers number, you will definitely buy expensive.

-A professional rate card needs to clearly break down categories.
+A professional rate card needs to clearly break down the categories.
 Value must be calculated based on factors such as: content production cost, image usage fee, commitment period, and most importantly, average engagement rate (ER – Engagement Rate).

 The first step to avoid being overpriced is to know how to \”check\” real metrics.
 Never trust the statistics provided by KOC/KOL on image files.
 Request direct access to platform reports (insights view) or use third-party tools.